revbayes/revbayes/help/md/fnFMutSel.md

 ## name
-fnMutSel
+fnFMutSel

 ## title
-Add mutation-selection balance to a rate matrix.
+The FMutSel model

 ## description
-Constructs a rate matrix from scaled selection coefficients w[i] and mutation rate matrix mu(i,j).
+Constructs a rate matrix from 61 scaled selection coefficients w[i] and a 4x4 nucleotide mutation rate matrix mu(i,j).
+In the original paper the nucleotide mutation rate matrix is a GTR rate matrix.

-fnMutSel takes 61 scaled selection coefficients, one for each codon.
+The FMutSel0 model differs from FMutSel by constraining all codons for the same amino acid to have the same scaled selection coefficient.

-This differs from fnMutSelAA, which takes 20 scaled selection coefficients, one for each amino acid.
+The function fnMutSel differs from fnFMutSel by taking a codon mutation rate matrix.

 A substitution from allele i -> j can be decomposed into (1) all individuals initially have state i